maykinmedia/objects-api/docs/api/usage.rst

 Create an object type
 ---------------------

-Now we need to create an object type which will include this JSON schema, which consist of creation metadata of the object type and adding actual data with JSON schema.
-This separation exists because Objecttypes API supports versioning of object types.
-If you want to change JSON schema in the objecttype its new version will be created.
-Therefore you don't need to worry that a new version of the Object type schema would not match the exising objects in Objects API.
+Now we need to create an object type which will include this JSON schema.
+The object type consist of metadata of the object type and (a version of) the JSON schema.
+This separation exists because the Objecttypes API supports versioning of the JSON schemas.
+If you want to change the JSON schema in the objecttype, a new version will be created.
+Therefore you don't need to worry that a new version of the Object type schema would not match the exising objects in Objects API since these objects refer to the previous version.

-So let's create metadata:
+So let's create the object type metadata:

 .. code-block:: http